How much gear does it take to go into a remote area and paint for 11 days?? A lot…along with a great deal of planning and preparation.

 Gini and I have been preparing for this trip for several months.
 Most recently, we have been making lists, planning meals, dividing up chores, packing art supplies, shopping and cooking.
 And thank goodness, we’re almost ready.

-We will be painting in the Great Bear Wilderness at Granite Cabin.
+We will be painting in the Great Bear Wilderness (part of the Bob Marshall Wilderness Complex) at Granite Cabin.
 We have a stream (more likely a river at this time of year) nearby for our survival needs and probably for our entertainment.
 The weather is forecast to be hot so I’ll be using the stream to cool off.
 I’m hoping we don’t have much inclement weather so that we can take advantage of as many days outdoors painting as possible.